PeterCamilleri/mini_readline/README.md

 * The label "Other" is an umbrella that bundles together the Linux, Mac, and Cygwin platforms.
 * References to Pad keys under Windows assume that Num Lock is not engaged.
 * Support for End of Input is controlled by the eoi_detect option.
+See options below.

 ## Usage